Global Engagement Studies Institute (GESI) in Bolivia

 The Global Engagement Studies Institute (GESI) is a study abroad program that provides undergraduates with the knowledge, tools, and experiences to confront shared global challenges.
 Through service-learning in Argentina, Costa Rica, Ghana, Guatemala, Uganda, or Vietnam, teams of students join the efforts of local organizations to advance community-driven change.

-GESI students are placed in local organizations through the Foundation for Sustainable Development.
-The urban environment provides many opportunities to dive in and address some of Bolivia’s most pressing issues like education, women’s rights, political activism, poverty rights, and NGO management.
+GESI students are placed in local organizations through Amizade.
+The urban environment provides many opportunities to dive in and address some of Bolivia’s most pressing issues like education, women’s rights, political activism, disability rights, poverty rights, and NGO management.

 Cochabamba has an especially vibrant history of grassroots activism, with long standing fights against corruption, most famously the Water War protests over the privatization of water.
 Nearly 9,000 feet above sea level, Cochabamba is a bustling, diverse city.
 While Spanish is spoken throughout the country, GESI students will also hear many indigenous languages as they move around the city or go on excursions.
 Nicknamed the “the Eternal Spring” and the “Garden City,” Cochabamba has a pleasant year-round climate and is known for some of the best cuisine in Bolivia.

 Bolivian host families are often large and multigenerational.
 It’s not uncommon for students in Bolivia to meet the entire extended family, attend a wedding, or be invited on weekend trips with their host families.

 This course helps GESI students strengthen local community development efforts by identifying and harnessing existing community assets.
 The practical lessons in this course include asset mapping and identifying processes that improve intra- and inter-team communication and relationships.